bryantlabs/JavaMasterClassProjects/README.md

    These projects did not come from the course but either through youtube videos, stackoverflow.com, or some other source.

 3. For all projects, you may see commented out code.
+These comments will have to be removed or uncommented in order for code to run locally.

    Ex. //This is a comment